-The library provides research assistance to current Sheridan students, faculty, staff, and alumni during library service hours in a variety of ways.
-We provide guidance for recognizing information needs, constructing search strategies, and evaluating and retrieving information, so that you can adequately organize and apply information in the creation of new knowledge.
-We also help locate publication information from sources and interpret style guide rules.
+The library provides research support to current Sheridan students, faculty, staff, and alumni during library service hours.
+We provide guidance for defining information needs, building good search strategies, and evaluating and retrieving information, so that you can organize and apply information in the creation of new knowledge.
+We also help locate publication information and interpret style guide rules.

 Our online chat service is available during library service hours.
 Library staff from across the three campus libraries are available to answer research and citation questions related to Sheridan assignments and curriculum.

 In most instances, chat sessions will last up to 20 minutes maximum in duration.
 After this time, queries that prove too complex will be continued via email or the user will be encouraged to visit the nearest campus library reference desk in person.

 Online Chat: Chat with Us

 Telephone and email questions will receive a response within 48 hours of receipt during library hours when you provide clear contact information.
 On occasion, requests received on weekends will receive a response on the following weekday when subject specialists and administrators are more readily available.